Content

 Greasiness

-Here’s the proof: A 2002 study had 126 participants with mild to moderate dandruff use either a 5% tea tree oil shampoo or a placebo.
+In one 2002 study, 126 participants with mild to moderate dandruff used either a 5% tea tree oil shampoo or a placebo.
 Participants used the shampoo daily for four weeks.

 At the end of the experiment, those who had used the tea tree oil shampoo saw a 41 percent improvement in the severity of their dandruff.
 The placebo group saw only an 11 percent improvement.